 Type of bulb

 After the introduction of LED bulbs, other bulbs have been used less often.
 For instance, incandescent bulbs.
-LED bulbs to have a great runtime, energy-efficient, provide a wide range of brightness options, and are impact resistant.
+LED bulbs have a great runtime, are energy-efficient, provide a wide range of brightness options, and are impact-resistant.

 The manner in which the light is dispersed is determined by the lens reflector that surrounds a bulb.
 In most cases, there are three common choices.
 These are the flood or fixed, spot or focussed, and adjustable.